Fabr1ce/building-apps-for-k8s/4-using-Helm/README.md

-# Building apps for Kubernetes using Helm
+# 1-using-Helm

 In this repo [Helm](https://helm.sh/) is used to demonstrate how to package Kubernetes apps using a templating system as opposed to for example Kustomize which uses overlays.
 That explains why Helm is defined as a package manager for k8s apps.
 The created file (Helm Chart) is saved in the app code repo, it can also be stored in a helm charts repo separate from the app code.

 ## What's needed
 - Helm: To innstall Helm, see [here](https://helm.sh/docs/intro/install/)
-- Kubernetes cluster: To create a cluster, see [here](https://github.com/Fabr1ce/building-apps-for-k8s-l4-using-Kind#building-apps-for-k8s-l4-using-kind).
+- Kubernetes cluster: To create a cluster, see the section [2-using-Kind](https://github.com/Fabr1ce/building-apps-for-k8s/tree/main/2-using-Kind).

 ## The Steps
 From an empty directory, using the CLI: